CrossRef/pdfextract/readme.md

 pdf-extract
 ===========

+## Quick start

 Install the latest version with:

     $ gem install pdf-extract

+Extract references from a PDF:

+    $ pdf-extract extract --references myfile.pdf

+## Introduction

-Welcome! pdf-extract is a some-what generic PDF content extraction toolkit with a strong focus on extracting meaningful text from a PDF, such as a scholarly article's references.
+`pdf-extract` is a some-what generic PDF content extraction toolkit with a strong focus on extracting meaningful text from a PDF, such as a scholarly article's references.